medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find a union of pizzerias that have been visited either women or men.
-Other words, you should find a set of pizzerias names have been visited by females only and make "UNION" operation with set of pizzerias names have been visited by males only.
-Please be aware with word “only” for both genders.
-For any SQL operators with sets save duplicates (`UNION ALL`, `EXCEPT ALL`, `INTERSECT ALL` constructions).
+Please find pizzerias that have been visited more often by women or by men.
+For any SQL operators with sets save duplicates (UNION ALL, EXCEPT ALL, INTERSECT ALL constructions).
 Please sort a result by the pizzeria name.
 The data sample is provided below.

 | pizzeria_name |